How to Apply

 Fellowships begin

-The numbers of potential PiLA placements have not yet been defined, as we and our valued partner organizations are operating under multiple uncertainties.
-Program cohort size may be smaller next year than in fellowship cycles prior to the pandemic.
+The numbers of potential PiLA placements for 2024/2025 have not yet been defined, as we rebuilt our team and our valued partner organizations are operating under multiple uncertainties.
+Program cohort size may be smaller this year than in fellowship cycles prior to the pandemic.
 Please understand that now, as in previous years, in applying for a PiLA fellowship (and if selected as a finalist), you are applying for the opportunity to be considered for multiple placements, and not applying for any one position or organization.
 As always, the final decision to offer a placement (as well as the decision of which candidate to select) is taken by our partners.

 QUESTIONS?